worldline/kotlin-workshop-javazone2025/04-02-backend-kt.md

   cp -r composeApp/build/dist/wasmJs/productionExecutable/* server/src/main/resources/static/
   ```

-- Running the server now hosts the webapp at `/` and the api at `/api`.
+- Running the server now hosts the webapp at `/` and the API at `/api`.

 ## Build and deploy image with ktor plugin

-- Once the server is ready, run `./gradlew buildImage` to create a docker image.
+- Once the server is ready, run `./gradlew buildImage` to create a Docker image.
 You can configure the image in the server's `build.gradle.kts` file.

 ```kotlin
 ktor {